 Negative brain plasticity causes changes to the neural connections in the brain, which can be harmful to us.
 For example, negative thoughts can promote neural changes and connections associated with conditions such as depression, and anxiety.
 Also overuse of drugs and alcohol enhances negative plasticity by rewiring our reward system and memories.

 Synaptic plasticity is the basis for learning and memory.
 Furthermore, it also alters the number of receptors on each synapse (synapses are the connections between neurons that transmit chemical messages).
 When we learn new information and skills, these ‘connections’ get stronger.
 There are two types of synaptic plasticity, short-term and long-term.
 Both types can go in two different directions, enhancement/excitation, and depression.
 Enhancement strengthens the connection, whereas depression weakens it.

-Short term synaptic plasticity usually lasts tens of milliseconds.
-Short term excitation is a result of increased level of certain types of neurotransmitters available at the synapse.
-Whereas short term depression is a result of a decreased level of neurotransmitters, long term synaptic plasticity lasts for hours.
+Short-term synaptic plasticity usually lasts tens of milliseconds.
+Short-term excitation is a result of an increased level of certain types of neurotransmitters available at the synapse.
+Whereas short-term depression is a result of a decreased level of neurotransmitters, long-term synaptic plasticity lasts for hours.

 This type of plasticity occurs away from the synapse.
 Non-synaptic plasticity makes changes to the way in which the structures in the axon and cell body carry out their functions.
 The mechanisms of this types of plasticity are not yet well understood.

 In the first few years of life, our brains change rapidly.
 This is also known as developmental plasticity.
 Although it is most prominent during our formative years, it occurs throughout our lives.
 Developmental plasticity means our neural connections are constantly undergoing change in response to our childhood experiences and our environment.
 Our processing of sensory information informs the neural changes.
 Synaptogenesis, synaptic pruning, neural migration, and myelination are the main processes through which development plasticity occurs.